dbt-labs/docs.getdbt.com/website/docs/docs/get-started/installation-overview.md

 - [Use a Docker image to install dbt](/docs/get-started/docker-install)
 - [Install dbt from source](/docs/get-started/source-install)

+## Upgrading dbt Core

+To upgrade dbt using `pip`, see the [pip upgrading instructions](/docs/get-started/pip-install#change-dbt-core-versions). dbt Labs provides a number of resources for understanding [general best practices](/blog/upgrade-dbt-without-fear) while upgrading your dbt project as well as detailed [migration guides](/guides/migration/versions/upgrading-to-v1.4) highlighting the changes required for each minor and major release.

-## About dbt adapters
+## About dbt data platforms and adapters

 dbt works with a number of different data platforms (databases, query engines, and other SQL-speaking technologies).
 It does this by using a dedicated _adapter_ for each.
-When you install dbt, you'll also want to install the specific adapter for your database.
+When you install dbt Core, you'll also want to install the specific adapter for your database.
 For more details, see [Supported Data Platforms](supported-data-platforms).